manuel-guilbault/manuel-guilbault.github.io/_post_drafts/Hosting-an-Aurelia-app-on-Azure.md

 In the Azure dashboard, click on `New`, search for `function`, click on `Function App`, then on `Create`.
 Next, fill the form:

-* *App name:* enter the name of your Function app.
-Must be globaly unique.
+* *App name:* enter the name of your Function app (I named mine `manuelguilbault-blog-post-aurelia-azure`).
+Must be globaly unique, as it will be used in the app's domain name.
 * *Subscription:* select your Azure subscription.
 * *Resource Group:* every Azure artefact must belong to a given resource group.
 Either select an existing resource group or create one.
-* *Hosting Plan:* select `Consumption Plan` to get 1 million free executions per month (true at the moment of writing).
+* *Hosting Plan:* select `Consumption Plan` to get 1 million free executions per month (at the moment of writing).
 * All other properties can keep their default values.

 [![Fill the form](/images/posts/Hosting-an-Aurelia-app-on-Azure/Create-function-app.png)](/images/posts/Hosting-an-Aurelia-app-on-Azure/Create-function-app.png){:target="_blank"}